Tonyfu09/2023-24_OSWE_Note/README.md

 - Guard, In computer programming, a guard is a Boolean expression that must evaluate to true if the execution of the program is to continue in the branch in question.
 [Guard](https://en.wikipedia.org/wiki/Guard_(computer_science))
 - WAF Ruleset review if there have any request blocking happening in white box attack.

-Step 1 - Damager function, such as a PHP application, we could start by searching for functions like exec(), passthru(), system(), or shell_exec(), eval() https://www.php.net/manual/en/function.eval.php
+Step 1 - Damager function, such as a PHP application, we could start by searching for functions like exec(), passthru(), system(), or shell_exec(), eval() https://www.php.net/manual/en/function.eval.php <br>
-Step 2 - Input Validation, understand what is the filtering Step 3 - Come with some of escape payload, and test in the application
+Step 2 - Input Validation, understand what is the filtering <br>
+Step 3 - Come with some of escape payload, and test in the application <br>

 Some of function as below,
 strpos, the function is use for checking the variable of the first position, https://www.php.net/manual/en/function.strpos.php implode, join array elements with a string, https://www.php.net/manual/en/function.implode.php

+### Code Review -

 ### PHP Type Juggling